Joan Hammel

 Best Children's Special for, "It's Fun to be Fit!"

 Her first full length CD entitled joanland is a collection of 11 original songs performed by Joan and a variety of talented musicians.
-Appearing are members of the Cryan' Shames and blues legend Corky Siegel, as well as Skip Griparis of the Major League movies.
+Appearing are members of the Illinois Rock and Roll Hall of Fame member band Cryan' Shames and blues legend Corky Siegel, as well as Illinois Rock and Roll Hall of Fame member Skip Griparis of the Major League movies.
 It was on the Grammy Nominations Ballot in four categories.
 Joan was also the vocalist on the recording of Oh Lady Di for the late Princess of Wales benefiting her Foundation and charities.
 This performance also landed her on the Grammy Nominations Ballot.

 Joan was the singer on America recorded after 9-11.
 It can currently be heard on the website for the Flight 93 Memorial in California, and is part of the Artist Registry for the National 9-11 Memorial in New York City.
 The song led to Joan being chosen for a nine-day USO tour to entertain the troops including New Year's Eve in Cuba.

 Other performance highlights include appearing as a headliner during the Winter Olympics in Salt Lake City and working all around the globe in places like the Caribbean and Las Vegas including Caesar's Palace.
-She has shared billing with entertainers like Buddy Rich, Koko Taylor, Lonnie Brooks, the Chi-Lites, the Cryan’ Shames, David Sanborn, Brenda Russell, Shirley King, Taj Mahal, Johnny Frigo, Frank Mantooth, Rare Earth, James Moody and the Second City Comedy Troupe.
-She has sung at Holy Name Cathedral many times and performed a concert as a part of acclaimed cellist YoYo Ma's yearlong Silk Road project in Chicago.
+She has shared billing with entertainers like Buddy Rich, Koko Taylor, Lonnie Brooks, the Chi-Lites, the Cryan’ Shames, David Sanborn, Brenda Russell, Shirley King, Taj Mahal, Johnny Frigo, Frank Mantooth, Rare Earth, James Moody, Tom Rush and the Second City Comedy Troupe.
+She has sung at Holy Name Cathedral many times including Cardinal Cupich's Golden Jubilee and was one of the vocalists selected to sing in front of 30,000 people at White Sox Park for the Pope Leo XIV Celebration.
+She performed a concert as a part of acclaimed cellist YoYo Ma's yearlong Silk Road project in Chicago.
 She also sang with the Bobby Sanders Orchestra and at the Gaslight Club in Chicago.
+For several years, Joan was the lead singer and keyboard player of the Exceptions with Billy Herman, a bandmate formerly of the 2022 Illinois Rock and Roll Hall of Fame band The New Colony Six and Aorta.

 The National Park Service selected Joan as an Artist in Residence, landing her at the Lake Roosevelt National Recreation Area in Washington state where she spent some time living on the Colville Indian Reservation.
 This is where she ended up collaborating with Colville and Yakama Tribe members on the parks inspired song Nature Walk.
 The song was in three categories on the Grammy Nominations Ballot, and was also nominated by the NAMMYS (Native American Music Awards) and the Indian Summer Music Awards.